drehermarco/Reasoning-Enhanced-Multimedia-Retrieval/README.md

 ## Acknowledgments

-Thanks to the creators of CLIPSE and open-source contributors whose tools this project builds upon.
+Thanks to the creators of Ollama, CLIPSE and open-source contributors whose tools this project builds upon.